linkerd/website/linkerd.io/content/2/tasks/exporting-metrics.md

 you, you will probably want to export it into a full-fledged metrics store.

 Internally, Linkerd stores its metrics in a Prometheus instance that runs as part of the Viz extension.
+The following tutorial requires the viz extension to be installed with prometheus enabled.
 There are several basic approaches to exporting metrics data from Linkerd:

 - [Federating data to your own Prometheus cluster](#federation)
 - [Using a Prometheus integration](#integration)